tlswg/tls13-spec/draft-ietf-tls-tls13.md

 wrap a sequence number, it MUST either rekey ({{key-update}}) or terminate the connection.

+Each AEAD algorithm will specify a range of possible lengths for the per-record nonce, from N_MIN bytes to N_MAX bytes of input ({{RFC5116}}).
-The length of the per-record nonce (iv_length) is set to the larger of 8 bytes and N_MIN for the AEAD algorithm (see {{RFC5116}} Section 4).
+The length of the TLS per-record nonce (iv_length) is set to the larger of 8 bytes and N_MIN for the AEAD algorithm (see {{RFC5116}} Section 4).
 An AEAD algorithm where N_MAX is less than 8 bytes MUST NOT be used with TLS.
 The per-record nonce for the AEAD construction is formed as follows: